ZenkieBear/react-learning/22.reducer_and_context/README.md

-# Scalling Up with Reducer and Context
+# Scaling Up with Reducer and Context
 - You can combine reducer with context to let any component read and update state above it.
 - To provide state and the dispatch function to components below:
   1. Create two contexts (for state and for dispatch functions).